Skip to main content

 Incremental progress and resets

 Dir Scan persists per-file progress and skips unchanged searchees whose files are already in a final state (matched/no match/already seeding/in qBittorrent).
-This makes scans resumable across restarts.

 If you want to force a directory to be re-processed from scratch, use Reset Scan Progress for that directory in the UI.
 This clears the tracked file state for that directory.